waitheramwaurar/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 7. 7-movethatfile: Moves file betty to my_first_directory
 # 8. 8-firstdelete: Deletes the betty file
 # 9. 9-firstdirdeletion: Deletes my_first_directory from /tmp
+# 10. 10-back: Changes the working directory to the previous one